Horticulturist

 Detail-Oriented

-I stay curious and pay attention to details because plant science is always changing.
-This helps me adjust to new techniques across agriculture and green spaces.
+I stay curious and attentive because horticulture is always evolving.
+This helps me adapt to new techniques and best practices in the field.

 interpersonal-man-people-communication-Relation